 Simple CONOPS of SYNCHRO-SYM?

-The “Overview of Research and Development Status of The Brushless Doubly-Fed Machine System” illustrates the evolution of functional control of doubly-fed electric machines that began with the rotor shafts of two multiphase, wound-rotor slip-induction (i.e., asynchronous) doubly fed electric machines (with multiphase slip-ring-brush assemblies) connected in cascade and running together (as shown in FIGURE 1).
+The “Overview of Research and Development Status of The Brushless Doubly-Fed Machine System” illustrates the evolution of functional control of doubly-fed electric machines that began with the rotor shafts of two multiphase, wound-rotor slip-induction (i.e., asynchronous) doubly fed electric machines (with multiphase slip-ring-brush assemblies) connected in cascade and running together under a derivative of Field Oriented Control (FOC) (as shown in FIGURE 1).
+Note: slip-induction is rotor excitation (mutual induction) due to the low asynchronous speed (or slip) between the rotor and stator.
 Since both electric machines are position dependent flux rotating transformers, all phase windings of each electric machine are mutually coupled with each other and across the air-gap by slip-induction in accordance to the synchronous speed relation (±WS±WR±WM=0,where WR is the electrical angular frequency of the rotor winding excitation, WS is the electrical angular frequency of the stator winding excitation, and WM is the mechanical angular frequency of the rotor).
 With the rotors connected (WM1 = WM2), the frequency from the rotor multiphase winding of one multiphase slip-ring wound-rotor doubly-fed electric machine exciting the rotor multiphase windings of the second multiphase slip-ring wound-rotor doubly-fed electric machine through their “multiphase” slip-ring assemblies will automatically and sensorlessly remain speed-frequency-phase synchronized at any speed.
-But because slip-induction ceases to exist (or becomes irrelevant) about synchronous speed (Wr = 0), the cascaded electric machine configuration cannot controllably ride through synchronous speed to super-synchronous speed (without extraordinary control means, such as brushless real time emulation control (BRTEC), unlike pole-pair arrangements to guarantee slip-induction, prime mover help, etc.), and as a result, the cascaded electric machine (or any electric machine), which relies exclusively on slip-induction, cannot legitimately satisfy the criteria of a “practical synchronous” wound rotor doubly-fed electric machine system that contiguously and stably operates with constant controllable torque from sub-synchronous to super-synchronous speed, including at or about synchronous speed.
-Furthermore, with equally sized and rated electric machines that are without special excitation, such as unlike pole-pairs to guarantee slip-induction, the torque from each electric machine would equally oppose each other and the cascaded electric machine of Figure 1 comprises the complexity and sizable real estate of two rotors, two stators, and two multiphase slip-ring assemblies but may only provide the power of one electric machine under certain operating circumstances.
+But because slip-induction ceases to exist (or becomes irrelevant) about synchronous speed (Wr = 0), the cascaded electric machine configuration cannot controllably ride through synchronous speed to super-synchronous speed (without extraordinary control means, such as brushless real time emulation control (BRTEC), unlike pole-pair arrangements to guarantee slip-induction, prime mover propulsion, etc.), and as a result, the cascaded electric machine (or any electric machine), which relies exclusively on slip-induction, cannot legitimately satisfy the criteria of a “practical synchronous” wound rotor doubly-fed electric machine system that contiguously and stably operates with constant controllable torque from sub-synchronous to super-synchronous speed, including at or about synchronous speed.
+Furthermore, with equally sized and rated electric machines that are without special excitation, such as unlike pole-pairs to guarantee slip-induction, the torque from each electric machine would equally oppose each other, while comprising the complexity and sizable real estate of two rotors, two stators, and two multiphase slip-ring assemblies but may only provide the power of one electric machine under certain operating circumstances.

-After years of study, it was learned that dual cascaded electric machines with unlike pole-pairs would mitigate torque fighting (and would offset their common synchronous speed to guarantee slip-induction across a reasonable speed range) and as a result, the so-called brushless doubly fed induction or reluctance electric machine (BDIM) was born, although torque fighting and mutual inductive cross coupling between the dual armatures of unlike pole pairs (both residing on the stator) could never be completely addressed while relying on stochastic slip-induction with the rotor assembly at their common low excitation frequencies (or slip frequencies) and speeds.
-With continued research and development, the BDIM became a dual stator armature of unlike pole-pairs configuration with a magnetic focusing rotor that reduces (but never eliminates) the mutual cross coupling between the dual stator armatures.
-Although the length of the cascaded electric machine of Figure 1 is nearly halved, the diameter of two active stator winding sets is nearly doubled.
+After years of study, it was learned that dual cascaded electric machines with unlike pole-pairs (i.e., pc != pf) would mitigate torque fighting (and would offset their common synchronous speed to guarantee slip-induction across a reasonable speed range but never about synchronous speed) and as a result, the so-called brushless doubly fed induction or reluctance electric machine (BDIM) was born, although torque fighting and mutual inductive cross coupling between the dual armatures of unlike pole pairs (both residing on the stator) could never be completely addressed.
+With continued research and development, the BDIM became a dual stator armature of unlike pole-pairs configuration with a magnetic focusing rotor that reduces (but never eliminates) the mutual cross coupling between the dual stator armatures while doubling the diameter with two active stator winding sets.
 Still, the BDIM is rising in popularity for some applications due to the unique attributes of doubly fed electric machines (compared to singly-fed electric machines), such as robustness, reliable operation, ease of maintenance, adjustable power factor (e.g., leading, lagging, or unity), and small converter capacity with relatively low cost.